6 Key Traits Of A Good Responsible Pet Parent

-Whether you share your life with a cat, a dog, multiple cats and dogs or a mixture of both do you know the traits of a good pet parent?
+Whether you share your life with a cat, a dog, multiple cats and dogs or a mixture of both, do you know the traits of a good responsible pet parent?
 This isn’t a trick question by any means.

 You are responsible.
 Caring for a pet means putting his or her needs before your own.
 No more weekends away at the spur of the moment, unless you have a responsible, reliable family member or pet sitter lined up.
 You look forward to getting home after work because you know your pet will be there to snuggle with you.

 Become a Saver and Share Your Space

 You become a saver.
 When you have a pet you know you have to save for veterinary visits and emergency health issues that may arise.
 You learn to set aside money regularly to assure your pet will receive the care he needs.

 You learn to share your space.
 In other words, you’re no longer selfish when it comes to sleeping in the entire bed yourself.
 You are happy with a sliver of the bed as long as your cat or dog is comfortable you will sleep in an uncomfortable position so you don’t disturb them.
 Do they need to be constantly on your lap?
 You’re all right with that, too.

 Be the Best Version of Yourself

 You find yourself talking about them all the time.
 If you’re an empty nester, you may find your phone is full of pet photos.
 Even if you have young children, you will likely be showing people pictures of your children and your pets together.
 They are a package deal, after all!